perguth/yggdrasil-protected-group/README.md

 sudo service yggdrasil-protected-group restart

 # Now the group is syncing.
-# To show already whitelisted IPs:
+# Already whitelisted IPs are shown with
 # $ sudo ufw show added

 # Enable the firewall